RedDoorAnalytics/msm.stacked/README.md

 #> -2 * log-likelihood:  3887.911
 ```

-Specifically, here we set cutpoints at quartiles of the observed
+Specifically, here we set cut-points at quartiles of the observed
 distribution of (possibly censored) transition times.
 We ignore the
 warning about *non-convergence* for now - in practice, we should
 investigate this and try a different optimiser or “consider tightening